e-j-w/ChartOfNuclides/doc/MANUAL.md

 ## Keyboard/gamepad controls

-The program is designed to be mostly navigable with a keyboard and/or gamepad.
+The program is also designed to be *mostly* navigable with a keyboard and/or gamepad.

 | Key(s)             | Gamepad button(s)           | Action |
 | :----------------- | :-------------------------- |:----- |